milesmfe/botrap/README.md

 The game is structured in a hierarchical format: runs contain rounds, rounds contain hands.
 Each run consists of 13 rounds with 4 different difficulty levels, culminating in a boss battle against "Bo Trap".
 Victory requires completing all rounds, while defeat ends the current run immediately.

+Each round contains multiple hands of 5 cards each, one hand for the player and one hand for the opponent, drawn from their respective decks.
+Some opponents possess the ability to increase the player's hand size by their level number, adding an extra strategic challenge to those encounters.

 ### Core Mechanics

 The trap system forms the foundation of Botrap's strategic depth.
 Players can apply four different trap rules to selected cards: